-- Integrity of Original Software Image: We assume that the original images of the system software, i.e., realtime operating system (RTOS), control applications, and other components are not malicious.
-These components, however, may contain security vulnerabilities that could be exploited to initiate attacks. - 2) Read-Only Storage for the Original Software Image: We assume that the original trusted image of the system software is stored on a read-only memory unit (e.g., E2PROM).
+- i) Integrity of original software image: We assume that the original images of the system software i.e., real-time operating system (RTOS), control applications, and other components are not malicious.
+These components, however, may contain security vulnerabilities that could be exploited to initiate attacks. - ii) Read-only storage for the original software image: We assume that the original trusted image of the system software is stored on a read-only memory unit (e.g.,

+$E^{2}$ PROM).
 This content is not modifiable at runtime by anyone including adversary.
-Updating this image requires physical access and is completed off-line when the system is not operating.2 - 3) TEE: Hardware-assisted TEEs such as TrustZone partition the platform into a secure world and a nonsecure world.
-Resources (i.e., code and data) in the secure world are isolated from the nonsecure world and are only accessible by the software running in the secure world.
-A compromise in the nonsecure world may not affect the execution and data in the secure world.
-In this paper, we assume that the software in the secure world is trusted from the beginning and may not be compromised (in our design, the secure world only interacts with sensors and actuators and does not have an exposed interface that can be a point of exploitation). - 4) Immediately after a reboot, as long as the external interfaces of the device (i.e., network and debugging interface) remain disabled,3 software running on the platform is assumed to be uncorrupted. - 5) Integrity of Root of Trust (RoT): RoT-which is only necessary for the restart-based implementation-is an isolated hardware timer responsible for issuing the restart signal at designated times.
-As shown in Section IV-A, it is designed to be programmable only once in each execution cycle and only during an interval that we call the SEI.
+Updating this image requires physical access and is completed off-line when the system is not operating.

+- iii) Trusted Execution Environment (TEE): Hardware-assisted TEEs such as TrustZone partition the platform into a secure world and a non-secure world.
+Resources (i.e., code and data) in the secure world are isolated from the non-secure world and are only accessible by the software running in the secure world.
+A compromise in the non-secure world may not affect the execution and data in the secure world.
+In this paper, we assume that the software in the secure world is trusted from the beginning and may not be compromised (in our design, the secure world only interacts with sensors and actuators and does not have an exposed interface that can be a point of exploitation). - iv) Immediately after a reboot, as long as the external interfaces of the device (i.e., network, debugging interface) remain disabled, software running on the platform is assumed to be uncorrupted. - v) Integrity of Root of Trust (RoT): RoT which is only necessary for the restart-based implementation is an isolated hardware timer responsible for issuing the restart signal at designated times.
+As shown in Section 4.1, it is designed to be programmable only once in each execution cycle and only during an interval that we call the SEI.

-Additionally, we assume that the system is not susceptible to external sensor spoofing or jamming attacks (e.g., broadcasting incorrect GPS signals, electromagnetic interference on sensors, etc.).
+Additionally, we assume that the system is not susceptible to external sensor spoofing or jamming attacks (e.g., broadcasting incorrect GPS signals, electromagnetic interference on sensors etc.).
 An attacker may, however, spoof the sensor readings within the OS or applications.
 Our approach does not protect from data leak related attacks such as those which aim to steal secrets, monitor the activities, or violate the privacy.
-Our design does not protect from network attacks, such as man-in-the-middle or denial-of-service attacks that restrict the network access.
-An attacker may enter the system via any external interface (e.g., a telemetry channel and a network interface) and use known vulnerabilities such as buffer overflow or code injection to manipulate the system.
+Our design does not protect from network attacks such as man-in-the-middle or denial-of-service attacks that restrict the network access.
+An attacker may enter the system via any external interface (e.g., a telemetry channel, a network interface) and use known vulnerabilities such as buffer overflow or code injection to manipulate the system.
 However, as we show, the physical plant remains safe during such attacks.